-The national minimum wage in Australia is currently $19.49 per hour (before tax)[as at May 2020].
+The national minimum wage in Australia is currently $22.33 per hour (before tax as at July 2022).
 If you are a casual employee, you also get at least a 25% casual loading.
 The Fair Work Ombudsman has an app to record your hours, to check you are correctly paid.
 Check your agreement with your employer to see you other conditions, and if you aren’t receiving fair wages, you have the right to make a complaint to the Fair Work Ombudsman.

-Did you know that if you work for services like Deliveroo, Uber, or other similar delivery services, you are considered a contractor for tax purposes?
+If you work for services like Deliveroo, Uber, or other similar delivery services, you are considered a contractor for tax purposes.
 This means you are considered to be your own employer (not an employee) and you may need to apply for an Australian Business Number (ABN), available for free through the Australian Tax Office.
 Any payments you receive are considered income and must be declared on your tax return.
-Please note that tax law works differently for ridesharing (e.g., Uber) than it does for people delivering food (e.g., Deliveroo).
-If you are an Uber driver, you may need to also register for Goods and Services Tax (GST).
+Please note that tax law works differently for rideshare (e.g., Uber) than it does for people delivering food (e.g., Deliveroo).
+If you are rideshare driver, you may need to also register for Goods and Services Tax (GST).
 If you only deliver food and earn less than $75,000 per year, you do not have to register for GST (but you must have an ABN).
 Check these conditions with your tax consultant.

-If you have worked in Australia you will probably need to lodge an income tax return.
-Students who have “simple tax returns” (earned less than $50,000 and were not self-employed), can use the free ATO’s TaxHelp service hosted at the SRC.
+If you have worked in Australia and earned money, including tips and unrecorded wages, you will probably need to lodge an income tax return.
+Lodging a tax return allows you to pay the correct amount of tax and may consider work related deductions such as union fees, car expenses, and uniform cleaning allowances.
+If you have a “simple tax return” (earned less than $50,000 and were not self-employed), you can use the free ATO’s TaxHelp service.
 Others can consult an income tax consultant for help, however, their fees vary greatly, so check at the time of booking.

 Important Notice and Disclaimer: This information does not constitute legal advice.
 Seek qualified professional advice before making decisions about educational, financial, migration or legal matters.
 This information can change from time to time.
 Check for the most up to date information.